skrattaren/apf.rst/apf.rst

 - [p.
 283/249] "'You know,' said Windle, 'it's a wonderful afterlife.'"

-  "`It's A Wonderful Life`_" is the title of Frank Capra's classic 1946 movie about a special kind of undead (or rather: unliving) man.
+  **It's A Wonderful Life** is the title of Frank Capra's classic 1946 movie about a special kind of undead (or rather: unliving) man.

 - [p.
 284/250] "WINDLE POONS?
 'Yes?'
 THAT WAS YOUR LIFE."

-  Reference to the TV show "`This Is Your Life`_", where a noted celebrity is surprised and (hopefully) embarrassed by having the high (and occasionally low) points of his/her life recounted by friends and acquaintances during a half hour programme.
+  Reference to the TV show **This Is Your Life**, where a noted celebrity is surprised and (hopefully) embarrassed by having the high (and occasionally low) points of his/her life recounted by friends and acquaintances during a half hour programme.